KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 - Non-namespaced attribute selectors (e.g. `[aria-checked], [data-foo], [type]`)
 - A pseudoselector that’s not within a [compound selector](https://dev.w3.org/csswg/selectors-4/#structure) (e.g. `:hover`, `.foo > :checked`)

-There are a few ways to "namespace" a selector so that there’s very little risk of unintentional styling (not to be confused with [`@namespace`](https://www.w3.org/TR/css3-namespace/)):
+There are a few ways to “namespace” a selector so that there’s very little risk of unintentional styling (not to be confused with [`@namespace`](https://www.w3.org/TR/css3-namespace/)):

 - Prefixing classes (e.g. `.sd-date`, `.sd-calendar`)
 - Prefixing attributes (e.g. `[data-sd-value]`)